-1 The carrying amount of the Company's financial assets approximate their fair values at the balance sheet dates.
+The carrying amount of the Company's financial assets approximate their fair values at the balance sheet dates.

-- 2 No valuation techniques have been applied to establish the fair value of these financial instruments as they are either cash and cash equivalents, correspond to payment terms fixed by contract or, due to the short-term nature, are readily convertible to or settled with cash and cash equivalents. - 3 The Company estimates the fair value of its net borrowings at the balance sheet date is \$255.8 million (December 31, 2022: \$259.9 million) based on recent trades of the Company's bonds. - 4 The Company estimates the fair value of its related party loan at the balance sheet date is \$15.6 million based on its nominal value.
+- No valuation techniques have been applied to establish the fair value of these financial instruments as they are either cash and cash equivalents, correspond to payment terms fixed by contract or, due to the short-term nature, are readily convertible to or settled with cash and cash equivalents. - The Company estimates the fair value of its net borrowings (the gross outstanding amount of the 2025 Bond less Companyowned 2025 Bonds) at the balance sheet date is \$227.3 million (December 31, 2022: \$259.9 million) based on recent trades of the Company's bonds and indicative pricing provided by brokers. - The Company estimates the fair value of its related party loan at the balance sheet date is \$15.6 million based on its nominal value.

-5 Provisions have been made to the loans and receivables, refer to Note 12 for additional information.
+Provisions have been made to the accounts receivable, refer to Note 12 for additional information.

-6Fair value measurements
+Fair value measurements